eric-schmidt/contentful-required-tags/README.md

 1. Clone this repo.
 2. Run `npm install` to install dependencies and `npm run start` to start a local version of this app.
 3. Create a new app definition in Contentful, and point the definition to the locally running instance of this app (e.g. http://localhost:3000).
 When configuring this app definition, be sure to also select the `Entry field` location with a `Boolean` field type.
+4. If you would like to limit with Tag groups are available per instance of this app, add an instance parameter called Tag Groups To Display (`tagGroupsToDisplay`) of type Short Text.
+This instance parameter should be populated with a comma-separated list of Tag groups (i.e. prefixes appearing before a `:` or other supported grouping symbol), which will then filter down the available Tags that content authors can select using this app.
+Here is some example help text to add for this instance parameter: `If you would like to limit the allowed Tags in this field to a specific group (e.g. Tags prefixed with a term + a colon), specify that group here.
+If you would like to allow multiple, separate values with a comma.`
-4. Add a new `Boolean` field to a content type, mark the field as required, and adjust the appearance to use the new app definition added above.
+5. Add a new `Boolean` field to a content type, mark the field as required, and adjust the appearance to use the new app definition added above.
+Since we're using the Tags metadata values already built into Contentful responses as the source of truth, this field should be `disabled in response` to prevent confusion when querying.
-5. Navigate to an entry of the given content type, and you should see the field replaced with a tag selector that is similar to what is seen on the Tag tab.
+6. Navigate to an entry of the given content type, and you should see the field replaced with a Tag selector that is similar to what is seen on the Tag tab.

 ## Available Scripts